dell-cloud-marketplace/docker-varnish/README.md

 ## Usage

 ### Basic Example
-docker-varnish will default to caching a web server on the host port 80 using the default docker gateway to the host on IP 172.17.42.1   *[NOTE: You require a web server running on your host on port 80 for this basic example.]*
+docker-varnish will default to caching a web server on the host port 80 using the default docker gateway to the host on IP 172.17.42.1   *[NOTE: A web site running on the docker host port 80 is required for this basic example.]*

 The default [Varnish cache storage amount](https://www.varnish-cache.org/docs/3.0/tutorial/sizing_your_cache.html) is 100MB.

-Start your image binding host port 2000 to port 80.
+Start the image binding host port 2000 to port 80.
 The docker-varnish image will default to caching the website being hosted on the docker host.

     sudo docker run -d -p 2000:80 --name varnish dell/varnish

-Test your deployment on the CLI using:
+Test the deployment on the CLI using:

     curl http://localhost:2000/